What Are an Insurance Agent's Legal Obligations?

 Insurance agents and brokers are legally obligated to act in the interest of insurance buyers.
-They must meet regulatory requirements, behave ethically, make certain disclosures to policyholders.
+They must meet regulatory requirements, behave ethically, and make certain disclosures to policyholders.
 Here is what you can reasonably expect when you enlist the services of an insurance intermediary.

 Subject to State Regulation

 Like insurance companies, insurance agents and brokers are regulated by the states.
 They are subject to the laws enacted by state legislatures and enforced by state insurance departments.
 Insurance regulatory departments often refer to insurance agents and brokers as producers.

 The name derives from the fact that agents and brokers produce (generate) income from commissions they earn from the sale of policies.
 At an insurance agency or brokerage, the word producer often means an individual who performs mostly sales work rather than servicing clients.
 For this article, the producer means an agent or a broker.

 All states require insurance agents and brokers to obtain a license to sell insurance.
 A state may offer many types of licenses.
 Examples are a Property and Casualty license, and a Life, Accident and Health license.
 The type of license a producer needs depends on the kind of insurance he, and she intends to sell.